-This brewing technique, due to being a low temperature brewing method, does not extract the full flavor or full body flavor of a coffee bean be they single origin speciality beans regardless of their roast profile.
+This brewing technique, due to being a low temperature brewing method, does not extract the full flavor or full body flavor of a coffee bean be they single origin specialty beans regardless of their roast profile.

-It is in my opinion that you are best not using your speciality beans for making a cold brew coffee unless you are using the rather ingenious Japanese flash cold brew technique, that still may not draw out the flavors in the beans as you are merely using hot water instead of cold water at the beginning and not actually brewing with hot water with this technique.
+It is in my opinion that you are best not using your specialty beans for making a cold brew coffee unless you are using the rather ingenious Japanese flash cold brew technique, that still may not draw out the flavors in the beans as you are merely using hot water instead of cold water at the beginning and not actually brewing with hot water with this technique.

-As far as which roast to use, I have a preference for darker roasts to be used as when steeping your grounds you can pull out the earthy, nutty and chocolate like flavors from them.
-While some coffee lovers and experts suggest lighter roasts or medium roasted beans I simply feel that these are very light and lack that deep coffee flavor that I like.
+As far as which roast to use, I have a preference for darker roasts to be used as when steeping your grounds you can pull out the earthy, nutty and chocolate-like flavors from them.
+While some coffee lovers and experts suggest lighter roasts or medium roasted beans, I simply feel that these are very light and lack that deep coffee flavor that I like.

 Something to keep in mind is that dark roasts require less extraction time when brewing when compared to medium and light roasted beans.
 This is due to the lighter roasted beans being less damaged, with fewer of the coffee oils coming to the surface during the roasting process.